Mechanism of Single-Crystal Deposition Technologies

 Single crystal materials are those in which the grains are aligned in a uniform pattern.
 Diamonds are a perfect example.
 Diamonds, which are hard and clear, are made of carbon, but so is pencil lead, which is soft and black.
 The base material is the same, but their characteristics differ dramatically depending on the crystalline state.

-Mechanisms of Single-Crystal Deposition Technologies
+Mechanisms of Single-Crystal Thin Film Deposition Technologies

 There has been an understanding in the industry that various material characteristics could be improved by adopting single crystal materials, but practical applications have been hindered by engineering difficulties and prohibitive costs.
 We have overcome these challenges with our proprietary single-crystallization technology and have succeeded in single-crystallizing materials that were previously thought to be impossible.